ygsiro/windows-codecs/wincodecs/IWICComponentInfo.md

 ### GetAuthor - Parameter

 1. *cchAuthor* - The size of the wzAuthor buffer.
 2. *wzAuthor* - A pointer that receives the name of the component's author.
    The locale of the string depends on the value that the codec wrote to the registry at install time.
    For built-in components, these strings are always in English.
 3. *pcchActual* - A pointer that receives the actual length of the component's authors name.
    The author name is optional; if an author name is not specified by the component, the length returned is 0.

 ### GetAuthor - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### GetAuthor - Remarks

-If cchAuthor is 0 and wzAuthor is NULL, the required buffer size is returned in pccchActual.
+If *cchAuthor* is 0 and wzAuthor is **NULL**, the required buffer size is returned in pccchActual.

 ## GetCLSID